-Your credit score will play a key role in the lease you are able to get.
-“There are going to be different tiers of credit that will be evaluated,” says Scot Hall, Executive Vice President of WantALease.com, an online marketplace for new lease deals.
+Your credit score plays a key role in the lease you get.
+“There are going to be different tiers of credit that will be evaluated,” said Scot Hall, Executive Vice President of WantALease.com, an online marketplace for new lease deals.
 “If you have better credit, you will get better rates unless it’s a dealer-subsidized lease.”

 Checking your credit reports at least a month before you plan to start shopping is ideal, since that will give you time to dispute and fix mistakes.
-While you are at it, check your free credit scores as well (you can access them using a free tool, like Credit.com’s Credit Report Card).
+While you are at it, check your free credit scores as well (you can access two of your scores free on Credit.com).
 You will get an idea of where you stand and whether there are potential issues with your credit.

 2. Know Your Cash Flow

 One of the distinct advantages of leasing is that it may allow you to pay less per month than if you financed the same vehicle.
 According to Experian Automotive, the average monthly payment for a new lease was $420 in the fourth quarter of 2013, and the majority of leases (66%) were for a 24- to 36-month term.

 But your lease payments may be lower than a loan payment for a similar vehicle.
 For example, the average lease payment for a Jetta was $287 while the average loan payment was $389.
 And for a Grand Cherokee, the loan payment averaged $611, compared to $470 for the lease payment.